jwbuxton/rsa-poker/README.md

 If you've answered "yes" to all four of the above, RSA Poker is for you!

-The project is currently a work in progress, but I've used Python to calculate the odds via brute force for some simple odds.
+The project is currently a work in progress, but I've used Python to calculate the odds via brute force for some simple hands.

 | Hand | Frequency | Probability | Odds | Math
 |---|---|---|---|---|